The Rich Man's Eight Track Tape

-The Rich Man's Eight Track Tape is an album by post-hardcore noise rock band Big Black.
+The Rich Man's Eight Track Tape is an album by American punk rock band Big Black.
 It was released in 1987 by Touch and Go Records.
 The album is a CD compilation of Big Black's Atomizer album (minus the song "Strange Things"), "Heartbeat" single and Headache EP.
 Atomizer is pictured on the cover artwork as an eight-track tape playing in a Panasonic TNT portable player.

-The title of the album, and the liner notes by Steve Albini, show the band's low regard for compact discs, drawing parallels between the 8-track tape's fall from 1970s state-of-the-art favor, presaging the outmoding of CDs by newer digital media that would arrive in subsequent decades.
+The title of the album, and the liner notes by Steve Albini, show the band's low regard for compact discs, drawing parallels between CD and the 8-track tape of 1970s, preferring to release all of their material on vinyl LP records.

 Reception

+AllMusic called it "an indispensable compilation" and gave it a rating of 4.5 out of 5.

 Track listing

 All songs written by Big Black, except where noted.